ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 └─────────┘
 ```

-Getting database names, containing the case insensitive symbols sequence 'de' in their names:
+Getting database names, containing symbols sequence 'de' in their names, in the case insensitive manner:

 ``` sql
 SHOW DATABASES ILIKE '%DE%'